yodkwtf/ed-vault-nextjs/README.md

 - [ ] Create the footer section
 - [ ] Create nav for small screens
 - [ ] Check nav going berzerk on 404 page

+- [ ] Resend only sends verification email to an email you created your account with on resend.
+Figure out a way to send it to any email.

+- [ ] Create helper function to get orderTotal, final total, category and image url